apache/druid/docs/api-reference/service-status-api.md

 #### URL
 <code class="getAPI">GET</code> `/druid/indexer/v1/isLeader`

 Retrieves a JSON object with a `leader` property.
 The value can be `true` or `false`, indicating if this server is the current leader Overlord of the cluster.

-This is suitable for use as a load balancer status check if you only want the active leader to be considered in-service at the load balancer.
+Use this endpoint as a load balancer status check when you only want the active leader to be considered in-service at the load balancer.

 To get the individual address of the leader Overlord node, see the [leader endpoint](#get-overlord-leader-address).